Leody Taveras Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in the league.
+- The nine strikeouts per nine innings compiled by the Angels pitching staff ranks 12th in MLB.

-- Angels pitchers combine to allow the eighth-fewest home runs in baseball (31 total, one per game).
+- The Angels allow the eighth-fewest home runs in baseball (31 total, 0.9 per game).

-- Anderson gets the start for the Angels, his sixth of the season.
-He is 1-0 with a 5.74 ERA and 18 strikeouts in 26 2/3 innings pitched.
+- Detmers (0-2) takes the mound for the Angels in his sixth start of the season.
+He has a 4.85 ERA in 26 2/3 innings pitched, with 31 strikeouts.

-- His most recent time out came on Saturday, April 29 against the Milwaukee Brewers, when the left-hander tossed 6 2/3 innings, surrendering one earned run while giving up five hits.
+- His last appearance came on Saturday against the Milwaukee Brewers, when the lefty tossed 4 1/3 innings, surrendering four earned runs while allowing four hits.

-- The 33-year-old has put up an ERA of 5.74, with 6.1 strikeouts per nine innings, in five games this season.
-Opponents have a .290 batting average against him.
+- The 23-year-old has put up a 4.85 ERA and 10.7 strikeouts per nine innings across five games this season, while giving up a batting average of .255 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.